-Before you do anything with your incentive stock options, you need to get clear on how exercising those ISOs could affect your assets and what will it cost you in terms of real money.
+Before you do anything with your incentive stock options, you need to get clear on how exercising those ISOs could affect your assets and your cash flow, and what will it cost you in terms of real money.

 Understanding your cash flow plays a big role in making the right choices with your ISOs.
 By strategizing appropriately around the reality of your cash flow, you may be able to better time and plan for whatever exercise strategy you may be considering.

 A Simple Look at How Exercising Incentive Stock Options Can Impact Your Cash Flow

 When you exercise incentive stock options, you generally need to address two cash calls.
 The first is when you need to pay the exercise cost for your options.
 The second is when you pay the alternative minimum tax.